 Hybrid working is a unique opportunity

-The hybrid work model is here to stay.
+As we get into 2024, it's clear that the hybrid work model is here to stay.